George Mason I: Early life

-Political involvement in England
+Royalist in England

 George Mason I was a Cavalier during the reign of Charles I of England, like his father Thomas Mason, who opposed Charles I's execution in 1649.
-He became a captain, commanding a troop of horse in Charles II's army.
+With the rank of captain, Mason commanded a troop of horse in Charles II's army.
 After Oliver Cromwell led the parliamentary-funded troops to victory over the Masons and other Royalist forces at the Battle of Worcester in 1651, George and younger brother William Mason hurriedly left England.

-Arrival in Virginia and political and military leadership
+Career in Virginia

 The ancestral Masons probably arrived at Norfolk, Virginia on the ship Assurance in 1652.
-In addition to his younger brother William, he emigrated with cousins and neighbors from England, Thomas and Gerard Fowke of Staffordshire.
+In addition to his younger brother William, Mason emigrated with cousins and neighbors from England, Thomas and Gerrard Fowke of Staffordshire.
 Mason settled in then-vast Westmoreland County in the early 1650s.
 In 1664 he helped to name Stafford County when increasing population in the area led the Virginia General Assembly and royal governor to form it from Westmoreland County.

+Planter

 This first George Mason eventually settled permanently near an Indian village along Accokeek Creek on a hill between present-day State Routes 608 (Brooke Road) and 621 (Marlborough Point Road) in Stafford County.
+He grew tobacco using a labor force of indentured servants.
 Mason named his residence Accokeek, but after the tribe disappeared from the area, the Mason family rechristened it "Rose Hill".
 The property was named for the Accokeek tribe which inhabited both sides of the Potomac River (and despite later wars and disease some individuals remained in present-day Prince George's County, Maryland through the Revolutionary War area).
 Accokeek plantation began as 650 acre and gradually increased to 1150 acre in size.